 Returning after six months, however, I see this divided town differently.
 Sure, there is still a lack of safety, drunk people rummage through garbage cans at 6am, and more tents straddle the freeways than I ever remember.
 Homelessness abounds throughout California as more start-up stars earn six or seven figures.
 Apartment complexes spring up like wildflowers, strategically placed next to new public transit that never existed before we were the “Silicon Valley.”
 Many people have two or three jobs to afford the suffocating prices of rent, or they live with family members.
 Their 20s are long gone, and so are the dreams of making it on their own.

 The overwhelming expense would never allow me to live here again as a common writer.
 People who earn $100,000 per year are considered below the poverty level.
 The reality is absurd.
-And the convenience, the access to everything, is overwhelming.
+And the convenience, the access to everything, is astounding.
 From Amazon deliveries to the latest iPads to Teslas, anything you could desire is available for a price.
 You can cross the street without worrying that a bus will run you over like roadkill.
 The magic of San Francisco’s hills and the foggy, seagull-filled skies of the Boardwalk are just a short drive away.
 If you have a car.

 Wherever I go, locals say I’m not a common American.
 Perhaps I’m not, but I wouldn’t be who I am without this state, without this country.
 I’ve countless privileges and opportunities that have nothing to do with who I am, but instead with where I was born, which language was first bestowed upon me, the color of my skin, access to education, and a strong currency.
 I’m hyper-aware of how lucky and undeserving I am.